 Q: Are there any areas to eat a picnic that are undercover?

 A: Yes, there is a small undercover picnic area next to our Gorilla Island, and a larger undercover picnic area next to our mara enclosure.
 Please be aware that on damp days these can fill up quickly.

 Q: Where can I park?
 A: The Zoo has two car parks and permission to use overflow parking on Ladies Mile on Durdham Downs at certain times during the year.
 Please note parking is limited and we cannot guarantee you a space.
 On the day of your visit please follow signs indicating where parking is available.
 If our car parks are full, there is limited on-street pay and display car parking available in the streets around the Zoo, but please note restrictions apply and these are closely monitored by parking wardens.
 Charges apply Monday to Friday, between 9am and 5pm.
 On-street parking in pay and display bays is free after 5pm and at weekends.
 Please be aware that sometimes it will appear that spaces are available in our car parks when they are showing as full.
 This is because on busy days we occasionally reserve additional spaces specifically for blue badge holders.
-Find out more about sustainable transport options and incentives here http://www.bristolzoo.org.uk/visitor-information/getting-here
+To find out more about sustainable transport options and incentives click here.

 Q: Is there a charge for car parking.
 A: Yes, there is a £3.00 (cash only) charge for parking and a £1.00 charge for members.
 Parking for blue badge holders is free of charge.

 Q: Is there somewhere I can charge my electric car?
 A: Yes, we have electric charge points in our North Car Park for guests and members of the public to charge their electric cars.